-Before continuing my coverage of the Dominican Republic’s beautiful northern coast, I need to cover one thing: the crazy flight I took to arrive there.
+Before writing about my time on Dominican Republic’s beautiful northern coast, I need to cover one thing: the crazy flight I took to arrive there.
 The flight itself was painless.
 It was on time, direct and my luggage arrived intact and unscathed.
 But the editorial from my 5 hours in the air?
 Much to tell, and a good amount of the hilarity can be boiled down to one thing:

 Before boarding, the woman in front of me gets into an argument with the flight attendant about gate checking her bag.
 She won’t do it, and he insists she does.
 An olympic round of eye-rolling ensues, and she only agrees to check her carry-on after a talented swear-off with her sister.
 Of course, I sit directly in front of her.
 And of course she has several small children, each with a terrific set of lungs.